Product Overview

 Subdevice #0: subdevice #0

-Note that the sound card number may vary on different systems and hardware.
-In the example, the sound card number is 1, and this number should be used in subsequent commands.
+The sound card number may vary on different systems and hardware.
+In the example above, the WM8960 sound card number is 1.

 Recording and Playback Test